Oxen-AI/oxen-ai.github.io/src/domains/merkle_trees.md

 # Files, Directories and Merkle Trees 🌲

 When you create a commit within Oxen, you can think of it as a snapshot of the state of the files and directories in the repository at a particular point in time.
-This means each commit will need a reference to all the files and directories that are present in the repository at the time of the commit.
+This means each commit will need a reference to all the files and directories that are present in the repository at that point in time.

 Let's use a small dataset as an example.